jgeumlek/MoltenGamepad/documentation/wiimote.md

 * Combine the multiple kernel event devices into one.
 * Support changing the mapping when extensions are swapped.

-Notably MoltenGamepad DOES NOT yet support the LEDs, the Wii balance board, or the Wii U Pro controller.
 Like WiimoteGlue, it will never support the Wii U Gamepad, and does not yet support the drums or guitar controllers.
+LEDs are not changed.

 Accel and IR values are reported very simply, with a fair bit of noise and jitter as a result.